mcpher23/PowerBI-Projects/README.md

 * A Project using Example Sales Data For Analysis and Producing an Informative Business Dashboard.

-* A Project using Example Survery Data for Producing an Investigative Data Anlysis.
+* A Project using Example Survery Data for Producing an Investigative Data Analysis.